1

 The NXP Wi-Fi Applications User's Guide document provides step-by-step instructions on how to configure, build and debug the Wi-Fi demos for the toolchains supported by the SDK.

-The wifi_cli demo is one of the Wi-Fi examples applications available in the SDK.
-It implements several useful features that can help you as a reference on your development, such as: Scan the visible access points, connect to an access point, start your own acces point, print network information, enable deep sleep operation, and run a throughput test.
+The "wifi_cli" demo is one of the Wi-Fi examples applications available in the SDK.
+It implements several useful features that can help you as a reference on your development, such as: scan the visible access points, connect to an access point, start your own access point, print network information, enable deep sleep operation, and run a throughput test.

 The MCUXpresso SDK provides a collection of Wi-Fi example applications.